Audace/audace.github.io/_posts/2016-03-03-Religion-Charity-Game-Theory.md

 | **Tom betrays**     | Dick gets 3 years.
 Tom goes free. | Each serves 2 years.              |

-If there’s only one game.. i.e. only interrogation session, then it is optimal for them to betray one another (proof [here](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma#Generalized_form)).
+If there’s only one game.. i.e. only one interrogation session, then it is optimal for them to betray one another (proof [here](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma#Generalized_form)).

 However, if there are an infinite amount of games, Robert Aumann showed that protecting each other is can sustain itself.